scbrickley/xkcd/README.md

 ## Installation

 *WARNING: THE `xkcd` executable has only been tested on Linux machines.
-However, the `xkcd` module should work on any OS, if you want to build your own.*
+However, the `xkcd` module should work on any OS.
+If you want to build your own executable simply list `"gitlab.com/scbrickley/xkcd"` under your imports in your `main.go` file.*

 - Install the Go programming language on your machine.
-Follow instructions [here](https://golang.org/doc/install?download=go1.12.9.linux-amd64.tar.gz).
+Follow instructions [here](https://golang.org/dl/).

 - Install `feh`
     - run `sudo apt-get install feh` for Debian-based distros
     - run `sudo pacman -S feh` for Arch-based distros
     - Or the equivalent for your distribution's package manager.
 - Create your Go directory if you don't have one already: `mkdir -p $HOME/go/src`
-- Navigate to that directory `cd ~/go/src`
+- Navigate to that directory `cd $HOME/go/src`
 - Fetch the repository using `go get gitlab.com/scbrickley/xkcd`
 - Navigate to the cmd directory, compile, and install
     - `cd $HOME/go/src/gitlab.com/scbrickley/xkcd/cmd/xkcd`